 Have pieces of fruit ready to grab each day or take enough to work to last you the week so it is there when you need it.
 Apples, pears, mandarins or even a punnet of berries makes a delicious snack with good amounts of fibre.
 (Tip: try some sliced apple with a dollop of nut butter)

 Dried fruit can work too.
 Just be careful about the quantity as the drying of fruit concentrates the sugar content.
-However a couple of dried figs for example can be very filling without going overboard.
+However a couple of dried figs, for example, can be very filling (and a great source of fibre).

 A small tub of plain yoghurt (add some fruit if you want a little sweetness) will help fill you up.